hzd11111/MRSD_TeamD_Project/README.md

 * Shift functionality to extract front and back vehicles to current_lane utility
 * sync settings and options
 * Fix convertdecision based on the new enum in rl_manager.py
+* Remove Pedestrian from scenario manager and settings